-In all meetings held by the Supervisory Board during the 2013 reporting period, the Management Board provided information on the development of sales and results at CENIT Group.
-The Management Board further illustrated the course of business in the individual business segments and reported on the asset, financial and revenue situation.
-In this context, we directed a particular focus at the potential consequences for the risk and liquidity situation.
+Matters addressed by the Sessions of the Supervisory Board

+The Management Board provided information on the development of sales and earnings within CENIT Group to all Supervisory Board sessions held during the reporting year 2014.
+Additionally, the Management Board elucidated the course of business in the individual business segments and reported on the asset, financial and earnings situation.
+In this context, we placed particular emphasis on potential consequences for risk and liquidity management.

-Financial reports/Auditing
+Financial Reports/Audits

-In its Annual Report Session of April 2, 2013, attended by the Auditor of Annual Accounts/Auditor of Consolidated Annual Accounts, the Supervisory Board considered the Annual Reports of CENIT AG.
-The Annual Report of CENIT AG and the Consolidated Annual Report for the 2012 business year, as prepared by the Management Board, were audited by BDO AG Wirtschaftsprüfungsgesellschaft, Stuttgart, who were selected as Annual Auditors at the ordinary General Meeting of Shareholders on June 6, 2012.
-The accounting department assisted in the audit, which also referred to the Status Report and Consolidated Status Report.
-In detailed discussions with the Management Board and the auditors, the Supervisory Board reviewed the results of the submitted Annual Report and Consolidated Annual Report, as well as discussing the AG and Consolidated Situation Report and the underlying balance-sheet strategy.
-In addition, the Supervisory Board reviewed the results of the annual audit based on the auditors' reports and individual discussions.
-The Supervisory Board is satisfied that the audit and the auditors' reports fulfill the requirements of §§ 317, 321 HGB [Commercial Code].
-The Annual Statements for 2012, prepared by the Management Board and issued with ungualified approval by the auditors, were discussed conclusively at the Accounts Session of the Supervisory Board.
-The Annual Report of CENIT AG was adopted by the Supervisory Board on April 2, 2013; the 2012 Consolidated Annual Report was noted with approval.
-Upon review, the Supervisory Board concurred with the proposal of the Management Board regarding the appropriation of accumulated profits.
+During its balance sheet session of March 27, 2014 and in the presence of the statutory auditor/Group statutory auditor, the Supervisory Board considered the annual financial statements of CENIT.
+The annual financial statement of CENIT Aktiengesellschaft and the consolidated annual financial statement for the 2013 business year, both prepared by the Management Board, were reviewed, also taking into consideration accountancy reports as well as the Situation Report and Consolidated Situation Report prepared by BDO AG Wirtschaftsprüfungsgesellschaft [Auditing Company], Stuttgart, which was selected as annual auditor by the regular General Meeting of Shareholders on May 31, 2013.
+In particular, and in detailed discussions with the Management Board and the auditor, the Supervisory Board reviewed the submitted annual financial statement and consolidated annual financial statement as well as the respective Situation Reports, also taking the underlying accounting policy into consideration.
+On the basis of the audit reports and in individual discussions, the Supervisory Board further considered the results of the audit of the annual financial statements.
+The Supervisory Board was satisfied that the audit and the audit reports fulfilled the requirements of §§ 317, 321 HGB [Commercial Code].
+The annual financial statements for 2013, prepared by the Management Board and awarded with unqualified audit certificates by the auditor, were conclusively reviewed during the balance sheet session.
+On March 27, 2014 the Supervisory Board approved the 2013 annual financial statement of CENIT AG and noted the 2013 consolidated financial statement with approval.
+Upon review, the Supervisory Board endorsed the Management Board's proposal for the appropriation of balance-sheet profits.